neuroninterpretation/EIIC/README.md

-## Explaining  Image Classification through Knowledge-aware Neuron Interpretation
+## EIIC

-This repository contains the code for the paper "Explaining  Image Classification through Knowledge-aware Neuron Interpretation".
+This repository contains the code for Neuron Interpretation".

 #### Data